medicare medicaid texas

 Day Activity and Health Services (DAHS)

 An adult daycare program that facilitates care for up to 10 hours per day, Monday through Friday—during regular business hours.
-This helps you or your loved one receive care outside of a nursing home.
+This helps you or your loved one receive care outside a nursing home.
 Services may address physical, mental, medical, and social needs.

 The STAR+PLUS Waiver